 Here comes a disclaimer of sorts.
 None of this is written out of meanness.
 And it is not about people only about what has been done.
 It is a brief statement of plain facts which may be investigated, taken or flatly rejected as it pleases any reader.
 And as such it is not going to be filled with very much detail.
 You can supply those things on your own.
 I will always suggest that readers should rely upon the scriptures and see what you can find there on apostasies before taking a look into any history.
 But if you have an interest in the history of these things you can easily find the information.
 Many of those sources will be from the pens of adherents to a particular doctrine selling a point of view or from members of a denomination – and guess what?
 They may not tell it completely straight.
 And thus, caveat emptor.
 Remember: Jesus told us that he was “the head of all things to the church” and that his authority extended over everything, whether heavenly or earthly – for the rest of time.
 We don’t need any options beyond believing and doing what the scriptures tell us to do where eternal life is concerned.

 Episcopalians are nothing more than an Americanized version of the Anglican Church, modelled on the Catholic pattern and as established by England’s King Henry VIII (1491 – 1547), with the Archbishop of Canterbury propped up at the helm in place of the pope.
-Henry was angry because the pope would not allow him to divorce his barren or only female and stillborn producing wives and concubines.
+Henry was angry because the pope would not allow him to divorce his barren, or only female and stillborn producing wives and concubines.
 Henry Tudor eventually resorted to murder as the “Vicar of Christ” never relented.
 He proved adept at it.
 He wanted to do as he pleased with or without the blessing of the “head” of the Catholic Church.
-You may recall that the popes were pretty powerful in their own right.
+You may recall that all of the popes were pretty powerful in their own right.
 You will not find the Anglicans or Episcopalians or their doctrines anywhere within the covers of the NT.
-And so, why would anyone in their right mind pay attention to anything they either say, teach or do?
+And so, why would anyone in their right mind pay attention to anything they say, teach or do?
 It is all about history, pageant and legacy, not about God’s Word and salvation.

 The Presbyterians and the Reformed Churches, generally identifies several denominations established under a multitude of names and banners, between the late sixteenth and to the early eighteenth century.
 Most of these still teach the disciplines of Calvin (1506 – 1564) and less so of Zwingli (1484 – 1531).

-Jean Calvin was the head of the Consistory Council and Court in Geneva and a student of the principles of Aurelius Augustinus, one of the fathers of Catholicism: Saint Augustine.
+Jean Calvin was the head of the Consistory Council and Court in Geneva and a student of the principles of Aurelius Augustinus, one of the fathers of Catholicism: wrongly called saint Augustine.
 These churches were as with the rest, formed in reaction to the various teachings of Rome, where its fathers disagreed with Catholic doctrine and later in response to persecution of anyone who rejected anything Catholic inspired.
 The persecutions came through some of the temporal authorities as agents of Rome, but also directly through the Roman Catholic Church.
 Calvin is responsible for the larger part of extra Biblical doctrines that have been wholly adopted by many churches under the banner of Presbyterians and Reformed Churches.
 The inquisitions were a large part of this.
-Good King Ferdinand and Queen Isabella were on the throne during the worst of the Spanish Inquisitions.
+“Good” King Ferdinand and Queen Isabella were on the throne during the worst of the Spanish Inquisitions.
 And though appealed as the basis of Protestant reform doctrines, Jean Calvin, just like the Catholics and their inquisitors, indulged in the exact same behaviors and activities toward anyone with whom he disagreed.
 So pick your poison.
-This is a history all to itself and is the starting point of the Quakers, Puritans, Pilgrims, the United Church of Christ (which dare I say, has nothing at all to do with the assembly founded by Christ), plus many, many more.
-Rest assured you will not find a single one of these Protestant groups, not any Presbyterians (Presbuteros is the Greek word for “the elders” – in a clear reaction to Catholicism), Reformed nor other churches and what they teach, or as they are configured, anywhere in the NT.
-And while several of them teach some of what Christ taught, none of them teaches it all; and none of them patterns themselves after the assemblies found within the pages of your Bible.
-So, again why bother?
-Let’s go fishing or sleep in.
+Or better yet, avoid this spiritual poison and read and do only what the Bible teaches.